OCA/partner-contact/base_partner_merge/README.rst

 ------

 Yannick Vaucher
-Based on Holger Brunn's idea.
+Based on Holger Brunn's idea
-Backport to 8.0 by Tom Blauwendraat and Terrence Nzaywa
+Backported to 8.0 by Tom Blauwendraat and Terrence Nzaywa Features added by Tom Blauwendraat

 Maintainer
 ----------